Tutorial Gateway

 number2 <- 20

-Following statement will allow the User to enter single character (it should be any Arithmetic operator) and we are assigning the user entered character to a variable called operator.
+The following statement will allow the User to enter a single character (it should be any Arithmetic operator).
+And we are assigning the user-entered character to a variable called an operator.

 operator <- readline(prompt="Please enter any ARITHMETIC OPERATOR You wish!: ")

-Next, we are using the R Switch statement with operator as an option.
-If user enters + as operator then following statement will be printed
+Next, we are using the R Switch statement with the operator as an option.
+If the user enters + as an operator, then the following code is printed.

 print(paste("Addition of two numbers is: ", number1 + number2))

-If user enters – as operator then following statement will be printed
+If the user enters – as an operator, then the following line is printed.

 print(paste("Subtraction of two numbers is: ", number1 - number2))